 The Office of International Academic Initiatives is committed to assisting Montclair State students with the protection of their own safety and health as they study abroad.
 Please access the following resources as you prepare to participate in the local culture of your host country.

 Study Abroad students must be enrolled in Aetna On-Call Travel, Medical and Security Assistance coverage.
 This is not a health insurance policy.
 Students who already have health coverage from Aetna through Montclair State may activate this OnCall assistance coverage at no cost.
 Students on external health insurance plans must enroll in the standalone Aetna OnCall coverage for the period of time they are studying and traveling abroad.
 View Policy Information here.
 On-Call is a travel, medical and security assistance policy with limited coverage.
 Please review plan details.

 - Health Insurance Abroad.
 Montclair State encourages all students going abroad to check with their provider prior to departure to determine whether they have any health insurance coverage while abroad.
 If not, students may choose to purchase an overseas health insurance policy.

 This web page provides health and safety tips and resources that students can use prior to departure and while they are abroad.

 - Monitoring World Events

 Montclair State monitors all public announcements and travel warnings issued by the U.S. State Department and Alert Traveler.
-This page provides an overview of the precautionary procedures that the Study Abroad Office follows when such a posting is issued.
+This page provides an overview of the precautionary procedures that the International Academic Initiatives Office follows when such a posting is issued.